 As a leader, Georgia champions diversity and inclusion in the legal profession and more generally.
-She was named by the Financial Times and Yahoo! in the OUTstanding Top 50 LGBT+ Ally Executives lists in 2018, 2019 and 2020 and by Stonewall as its Global Senior Champion in 2019.
-She was also named an Innovative Leader in the Financial Times Asia-Pacific Innovative Lawyers Awards 2020.
+She was named by the Financial Times and Yahoo! in the OUTstanding Top 50 LGBT+ Ally Executives lists in 2022, 2021, 2020, 2019 and 2018 and by Stonewall as its Global Senior Champion in 2019.
+Georgia has been named as one of Financial News’ Most Influential Women in Finance (2023, 2022 and 2021) and in 2021 she was recognised as an ALB Southeast Asia Law Awards Woman Lawyer of the Year.
+Georgia was also named an Innovative Leader in the Financial Times Asia-Pacific Innovative Lawyers Awards 2020.

 - Acting as global co-ordinating counsel for various financial institutions responding to inquiries and investigations by regulatory authorities worldwide arising out of allegations of misconduct in the setting of benchmarks or trading in interbank interest rates, foreign exchange rates and precious metals.
 The representations involved regulatory investigations in several jurisdictions in Asia.

 - Advising various investment banks and listed companies on investigations and inquiries from various regulators, including the Hong Kong Securities and Futures Commission, the Hong Kong Monetary Authority and the Hong Kong Stock Exchange.